Anselmianum

-The Anselmianum, also known as the Pontifical Athenaeum of Saint Anselm (Pontificio Ateneo Sant'Anselmo; Pontificium Athenaeum Anselmianum) or simply Sant'Anselmo, is a pontifical university in Rome associated with the Benedictines.
+The Anselmianum, officially the Pontifical Athenaeum of Saint Anselm (Pontificio Ateneo Sant'Anselmo; Pontificium Athenaeum Anselmianum) and also known simply as Sant'Anselmo, is a pontifical university in Rome associated with the Benedictines.
 It offers courses in philosophy, theology, liturgy, monastic studies, languages, sacramental theology, and the history of theology.

+The Pontifical Liturgical Institute in Rome promotes the study of the Sacred Liturgy.
+It is entrusted to the Benedictine Confederation, and has the role of training professors of liturgy and liturgical experts to advance the study and teaching of the Church's liturgy in the various parts of the world.
+Almost all of the courses are taught through the medium of the Italian language.
+Exceptionally, courses are offered in French, German, Spanish, Portuguese or English.
+There have been many alumni:

 History

 The university was founded in its present form by Pope Leo XIII in 1887, created in honor of St. Anselm of Canterbury.
+It is located at the Sant'Anselmo all'Aventino complex in the Piazza Cavalieri di Malta Square on the Aventine Hill in Ripa, Rome.
 An additional Pontifical Institute of Sacred Liturgy was canonically established by the Holy See as a faculty of Sacred Liturgy in order to promote liturgical science through research and teaching.
 As such it is empowered to grant, in the name of the Pope, the unique academic degrees of License (SL.L.) and Doctorate (SL.D.) in Sacred Liturgy.